Ladysnake/Cardinal-Components-API/src/testmod/readme.md

 ## Notes

 Most Vita implementations exist to exhibit custom logic and synchronization behaviour.
-Ideally, logic should run in a separate system.
-Synchronization is also not actually needed in most cases, the mod's function being here contrived to test synchronization facilities.
+Synchronization is not actually needed in most cases, the mod's function being here contrived to test synchronization facilities.
 This means that a standard mod could very well have one or two component implementations for all providers.

-3 different ways of initializing components are shown.
-All use a `ComponentCallback`;
+All component registration is done in `TestComponents`, using some variant of `ComponentFactoryRegistry`.
-the player vita uses a regular lambda, the stick item vita has the item itself implement the `ItemComponentCallback` interface, and the zombie vita uses a method reference to a `VitalityZombieEntity` instance method.
+Most use a regular lambda or constructor reference, although the zombie vita uses a method reference to a `VitalityZombieEntity` instance method instead.
-As such, the various `initComponents` methods are just one way of structuring the code and can be just as easily replaced with lambdas.

 Adding custom items and entities is never required to use components.
 The ones in this test mod are merely examples of what a typical mod could do.